Global Laser Welding Machine Market 2018-2022 | Additive Manufacturing to Propel Growth | Technavio

 Global laser welding machine market: Impact of additive manufacturing

 Additive manufacturing is the process of creating 3D objects using a digital file.
 In additive manufacturing, one by one, a product is created in thin layers.
 Additive manufacturing makes it is possible to manufacture products with complex geometries that would be difficult to achieve through conventional manufacturing techniques.
 Moreover, with additive manufacturing, material usage can be optimized, and wastage can be reduced.
-In the conventional manufacturing process, excess material is removed, which is later melted and reused, thus adding to the cost.
+In the conventional manufacturing process, excess material is removed. which is later melted and reused. adding to the cost.

 Global laser welding machine market: Segmentation analysis